Tremus/ghost_docs/docs.md

 - Sustain - Holds a given value until for as long as a key or sustain pedal is held down.
 - Release - Ramp from the value set by the Sustain parameter to 0% for a given duration

+- Magnifying glass - Zoom +/-

+### Grid

+These parameters also can be controlled by clicking and dragging the points displayed on the grid.

+Intersections between points on the grid can skew the ramp up/down.
+Double clicking

+#### Menu

+Open the menu by right clicking on empty space in the grid:

+- "Copy ENV to" - Copy parameter settings and parameter modulations to another ENV.

+### LFO

+- Save button - Save the LFO shape to a file.
+- Preset name - Opens a dropdown menu to browse different shape presets.
+- Retrig - When active, retriggers will reset the phase to 0%
+- Loop - When active, the phase of the LFO will start again from 0% after it hits 100%
+- Rate types

+    Type of rate the "Rate" parameter should use
+    - Hz - LFO speed in Hz
+    - Beat Sync - Syncs the rate based on the BPM set by your DAW.
+If using the standalone version, the BPM defaults to 120.
+    - Keytracking - Maps the LFO rate to the rate of the last key being pressed eg A3 440Hz.
+The "Rate" parameter controls a semitone offset which can be used to increase or decrease the rate
+- Amount - Range from 0-100% that can be used to quickly and dynamically reduce the amount of modulation sent to other parameters.

+### Grid

+#### X / Y

+Increase / decrease the number of horizontal / vertical segments in the grid

+#### Points

+Left click and drag to add points.
+Hold the Alt(Windown) or Option (macOS) key while dragging to snap the point to the grid.

+Double left click on a empty space will add points.
+Double left click on points to remove them.

+The intersection between two opints can be clicked dragged up and down to ramp up/down.
+Double clicking on the intersections between points will reset the ramp to a striaght line.

+#### Menu

+Open the menu by right clicking on empty space in the grid:

+- Reset points - Resets points to a the default triangle shape.
+- Random shape - Randomly places points based on the X/Y grid.
+Increasing the number of X or Y grid points will increase the complexity of the generated shapes and vice versa.
+- Random sequence - Randly places ramp and step shapes on the grid based on the X/Y grid.
+Increasing the number of X or Y grid points will increase the complexity of the generated shapes and vice versa.
+- Set shape on OSC (X) - Renders the LFO shape to a wavetable shape and replaces the wavetable used by the current oscillator
+- Add shape to OSC (X) - Renders the LFO shape to a wavetable shape and appends it to the current oscillators wavetable.
+- "Copy LFO to" - Copy parameter settings and parameter modulations to another LFO.